eth-cscs/SummerUniversity2022/node_level_performance/SpMV/README.md

 Experimenting with SpMV code

-This exercise lets youe experiment with a CUDA GPU implementation of sparse matrix-vector multiplication.
+This exercise lets youe experiment with a CUDA GPU implementation of sparse matrix-vector multiplication on the GPUs of Piz Daint (NVIDIA P100).

 ## Building